New York Security Deposit Collections and Holdings

 Can Landlords Charge an Additional Pet Deposit in New York?

 In New York, landlords can charge a pet deposit, except for service dogs and emotional support animals.
-However, the total security deposit cannot exceed one month’s rent unless the residence is exempt.
-Landlords cannot exceed the limit by giving them another name like “pet deposit” or “damage deposit.”
+The total security deposit still cannot exceed one month’s rent unless the residence is exempt.
+Landlords cannot exceed this limit by asking for money under another label, like “pet deposit” or “damage deposit.”

 How Much Rent Can a Landlord Collect Upfront in New York?